 Creating Macros Using Several Keys With G Shift Mode

-Logitech makes some of the favorite gaming peripherals, including keyboards, mice, headsets, etc. The software that comes with these devices allows you to create macros that are specific to your games.
+Logitech makes some favorite gaming peripherals, including keyboards, mice, headsets, etc. The software with these devices allows you to create macros specific to your games.

-If you’re a gamer who likes to get super-precise with their hand movements for shooting or whatever else, check out Logitech’s G Shift mode.
-It allows users to assign several keys on their keyboard as well as mouse buttons to produce complex actions during gameplay.
+If you’re a gamer, who likes to get super-precise with their hand movements for shooting or whatever else, check out Logitech’s G Shift mode.
+It allows users to assign several keys on their keyboard and mouse buttons to produce complex actions during gameplay.

-Some games have built-in support for macros; if yours doesn’t, you can record commands using G Shift so it works properly.
-Plus, recording commands using a macro program will allow you to bind them to multiple keys or game inputs at once instead of having to set up different configurations per individual button.
+Some games have built-in support for macros; if yours doesn’t, you can record commands using G Shift, so it works properly.
+Plus, recording commands using a macro program will allow you to bind them to multiple keys or game inputs simultaneously instead of setting up different configurations per button.

-Just remember: Only use G Shift in programs where it isn’t known to cause any issues Be careful not to bind anything important when making new configurations accidentally.
+Just remember: Only use G Shift in programs that aren’t known to cause any issues.
+Be careful not to bind anything important when making new configurations accidentally.

 Can You Use G Shift in Other Logitech Series Mouse?

-Logitech’s lineup of mouse products includes a large variety of different series, making it easy to find a product that matches your exact needs.
+Logitech’s lineup of mouse products includes many different series, making it easy to find a product that matches your needs.

-Fortunately, you can still configure any Logitech gaming mouse on a Mac or PC so that you can take advantage of its features without using game software.
+Fortunately, you can still configure any Logitech gaming mouse on a Mac or PC to take advantage of its features without using game software.
 To do so, you’ll need to assign macro commands in each operating system instead.

-Thankfully, doing so doesn’t require advanced coding knowledge; most users will be able to complete the process by simply following their computer’s built-in prompts.
+Thankfully, doing so doesn’t require advanced coding knowledge; most users can complete the process by simply following their computer’s built-in prompts.